Leaving a Legacy of Love

 Life Is a Complex Blend of Choices and Fate

-Neither the life of this recently deceased father (grandfather and friend) or the life of the struggling alcoholic were the expression of a single act.
+Neither the life of this recently deceased father, grandfather and friend nor the life of the struggling alcoholic were the expression of a single act.
 Their lives were composed of many proceeding days, choices and interactions.
-Our acts of kindness, or meanness, slowly create our legacy of love.
+Our acts of kindness or meanness slowly create our legacy of love.

 We build the essence of our being through relationships.
-Do we hate the world and in return the world hates us, or do we love the world and in return the world loves us?
+Do we hate the world and, in return, find that the world hates us?
+Or do we love the world and, in return, find that the world loves us?

 One man died surrounded by friends and family, each with cherished memories of closeness; the other, sadly, will most likely die a lonely hermit.
 His meanness drives others from his life.
-In an odd play of fate and autonomy our lives are formed.
+In an odd interplay of fate and autonomy, our lives are formed.
 In psychology, this is referred to as reciprocal determinism.
 Our actions impact our environment and our environment impacts our actions.
-Around and around we go slowly becoming.
+Around and around we go, slowly becoming.

 Leonard Mlodinow, an American theoretical physicist, wrote: